weto91/kindle-cover-fixer/README.md

 ## Next steps
 - Add compatibility to some another Kindle devices
-- Add the functionality to automatically transfer fixed covers to the Kindle device.
+- Add the functionality to automatically transfer fixed covers to the Kindle device. --> DONE